While the bat is more associated with haunted houses and vampires, they are one of the most beneficial animals on the planet.

 Of course, if you are going to provide the bats with a good comfortable home to live in, it needs to be painted and with the right color.

-The best colors for bat houses will mostly depend on part of the country where you live.
+The best colors for bat houses in your yard will mostly depend on part of the country where you live.

 However, before you decide on which paint to use for your bat house, it pays to know what it is, why you should build one, and then if you can use either paint or stain for the house.